Xieons-Gaming-Corner/.github/profile/README.md

 ## XGC After Dark 🔞

 * For mature content enthusiasts, we have XGC After Dark, an exclusive section for our members aged 18 and above.
 To access XGC After Dark, you are required to have a phone linked to your Twitch for added protection.
+* XGC After Art Features mature artwork, and discussion of mature content, additionally you must confirm you age to access XGC's Anime & Manga discussions.
 ## Connect With Us through the XGC Ecosystem🌐

 Follow us on different platforms to stay updated and engaged: